Competitive Clubs

 Model United Nations: Model UN attends conferences at colleges and high schools to simulate the United Nations.
 Students work with the club to research the position of a nation, and then defend that position among students from other schools.

-Contact: Mr. Mike Daley
+Contact: Mr. Brian Gilronan

 Science Olympiad: Science Olympiad is a nationally renowned organization where schools put together a team of students who compete in 23 different STEM events.
 The team competes at invitationals throughout Ohio and the Midwest.
 Regional and state tournaments are held at Xavier University and Ohio State University.